vsueiro/cim643/2023/spring/README.md

 ## Office Hours

-Students may schedule individual sessions with the instructor.
+Students are welcome to schedule individual sessions with the instructor.
 Please use [Calendly](https://calendly.com/vsueiro/office-hours) to pick a specific time slot for our remote (Zoom) meeting.
-If you want to meet at another day or time, please email your instructor to check availability.
+If you want to meet at another day, time, or place, please email your instructor to check availability.

 ## Policies